Market Share of New Cars

 The fuel type of new cars registered in NZ in the most recent month.

-New passenger cars are grouped by fuel type and car brand down to individual model numbers.
+New passenger cars are grouped by fuel type, vehicle make, down to individual model numbers.

 Interactive: